Unvortex/Nebula/README.md

 **In the Future**:
 * Snapping
+* "Do not fade" toggle (Does not fade when a player is nearby element)
 * Better Responsiveness
 * Importing/Saving xmlyt files to tweak at a later time
 * Individual Component Dragging (Like being able to move Star coin 1 and Star coin 2 separately, etc.)